 Final Grades: Your final grades (letter grades) will depend on your $(h + f) \in [0, 100]$ score.
 There is no pre-established scale or curve.
 I will sort all the (h + f) scores for those who pass and assign letter grades to different non-overlapping intervals (The highest level being A and decreasing thereof).

-I will use clustering to generate the intervals or use the following intervals (Whichever yields you a better grade).
+I will use k-means clustering to generate the intervals or use the following intervals (Whichever yields you a better grade).
+This is similar to grading on a curve, but does not fix the percentages of grades allocated.